-This document was prepared by the Anti-Personnel Mine Ban Convention Implementation Support Unit to assist delegates participating in and journalists covering the Tenth Meeting of the States Parties.
+This document was prepared by the Anti-Personnel Mine Ban Convention Implementation Support Unit to support delegations participating in the 2011 Intersessional Work Programme.

-The Implementation Support Unit is the standing support to the Convention and the States Parties, having been established at the Geneva International Centre for Humanitarian Demining pursuant to a 2001 formal decision of the States Parties.
+The Implementation Support Unit is the standing support to the Convention and the States Parties.
+It was established at the Geneva International Centre for Humanitarian Demining pursuant to a 2001 formal decision of the States Parties.

-The Implementation Support Unit is a cost-effective and innovative means to service the needs of the States Parties and through its mandate has been authorised to communicate about the Convention and its implementation.
-It is funded on a voluntary basis by States Parties to the Convention.
+The Implementation Support Unit is a cost-effective and innovative means to service the needs of the States Parties.
+It serves as the authoritative information source on the Convention and its implementation.
+It is funded on a voluntary basis by States Parties to the Convention